Calisthenics/Yoga

 Comments

 For both pullups and chinups, avoid overusing forearm muscles (thumb, finger and wrist flexors, wrist pronators) versus statically maintaining grip while back muscles pull.
 Overuse of forearm muscles manifests as pain where tendons attach to inner elbow ("golfer's elbow").
-Thumb against side of palm, rather than opposed to fingers, typically reduces undesired thumb, finger and wrist flexor activation.
-Combination of grip slightly wider than shoulder width, hollow body posture and slight lean backwards, typically reduces wrist pronator activation.
+Open grip (thumb same side of bar as fingers, versus opposite side), typically reduces undesired thumb, finger and wrist flexor activation.
+Hands about or slightly wider than shoulder width and slight lean backwards typically reduces wrist pronator activation.
 Neutral grip pullups reduce pronator activation still further.
 Ring pullups and inclined rows using flexible rope typically eliminate pronator activation entirely.

 Smooth callouses caused by pullups or other hanging exercises by rubbing with rough concrete, pumice stone, ordinary rock, foot file, etc. Do this daily, so skin grows evenly, without callous bumps that are unsightly, uncomfortable and might tear off under strain.